benwilcock/spring-cloud-stream-demo/docs/index.md

 > This demo supports the **[Kafka][kafka]** and **[RabbitMQ][rabbit]** bindings but others are available including [Amazon Kinesis][amazon], [Azure Event Hub][azure], [Google PubSub][google], and more.

-### Getting Started
+### Running the Demo

-Clone the code repository from GitHub.
+First, clone the code repository from GitHub.
 To do this, in a new terminal window issue the following command.

 ```bash
 git clone https://github.com/benwilcock/spring-cloud-stream-demo.git
 ```

 Upon inspection you'll notice that this repository consists of two microservices.
-The first microservice (`loansource`) acts as the source of  event messages.
-These events are Bank Loan applications.
-Each loan application has a "name", an "amount", and a "status".
-The second microservice (`loancheck`) is an event processor which checks these loan requests and sorts them into "approved" or "declined".
+The first microservice (in the `loansource` folder) acts as the source of event messages.
+These events are Loan applications similar to what you'd see in the world of banking and finance.
+Each Loan application has a "name" and an "amount" associated with it, and a "status" which is set to `PENDING` at first.
+The second microservice (in the `loancheck` folder) is a loan event processor which checks these loan requests and sorts them into `APPROVED` or `DECLINED` states.

 To run the demo, follow the 5 steps below.